klondikemarlen/vscode-create-test-file/README.md

 ### File Access in Tests

-The test config opens the app with `./tmp/example-workspace/` as the default workspace.
+The test config opens the app with `./out/tmp/example-workspace/` as the default workspace.
 File manipulation tests can be performed in this folder.
 The directory is copied from the project `./src/test/example-workspace` directory as part of the `npm run test` command.

-TODO: add information on how to publish.

 FUTURE: investigate continuous integration and headless testing https://code.visualstudio.com/api/working-with-extensions/continuous-integration#azure-pipelines

+### Publishing

+See https://code.visualstudio.com/api/working-with-extensions/publishing-extension for full details.
+The following is a quick refresher:

+1. (as needed) `npm install -g @vscode/vsce`
+2. `vsce package`
+3. `vsce publish`

+> You might need to periodically refresh your azure dev ops api key.